 Identify which IGC partner country will be the focus of your project.
-If your project focusses on multiple IGC countries, please list them in order of relevance and indicate if you have discussed the proposal with an IGC partner country team.
-If the main country of focus is a non-IGC partner country, identify which country it is.
+If your project focusses on multiple IGC countries, please list them in order of relevance and indicate if you have discussed the proposal with an IGC partner country team-(a prerequisite for small grant applications).
+For full research grant proposals, If the main country of focus is a non-IGC partner country, identify which country it is.
 Proposals for research in IGC countries will be favoured.